Heads of Laboratories

 The Goulianos laboratory also participates in the international collaboration of the Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider (LHC) at CERN.
 The LHC was completed and commissioned in the fall of 2009 as the world’s largest particle accelerator.
-About 230 papers have been published by CMS collaborators in refereed journals.
+More than 330 papers have been published by CMS collaborators in refereed journals.
 The accelerator has reached an energy level four times higher than the Tevatron, which increased the discovery potential for new physics within and beyond the Standard Model.
 Team members have been working on measuring the energies of jets (the streams of particles that are emitted when quarks or gluons interact) and developing statistical techniques.
 Measuring the directions and energies of the particles in a jet allows scientists to, for instance, differentiate the Higgs’s mass from its decay products, while statistical techniques help optimize the data analysis.
 On July 4, 2012, the CMS and ATLAS experiments announced the discovery of a new particle of mass around 125 billion electron volts with properties consistent with those expected for the Higgs.
 Further studies have now positively identified this particle as a Higgs boson, bringing to a conclusion a half-century endeavor and providing a new pedestal from which to launch searches for the roots of the remaining mysteries of the universe.

 Carrying the experience gained at the Tevatron to the LHC, Dr. Goulianos and his team are working to further characterize the Higgs boson and make new discoveries in the areas of diffraction and beyond the Standard Model physics.